Francis Asbury: Asbury's work in America

 At the age of 22, Asbury's selection by John Wesley as a traveling lay preacher became official.
 Typically such positions were held by young, unmarried men, known as exhorters.
 In 1771 Asbury volunteered to travel to British North America.
 His first sermon in the Colonies took place with the Methodist congregation in Woodrow, Staten Island.
-Within the first 17 days of being in the colonies, Asbury preached in both Philadelphia and New York.
+Within the first 17 days of being in the colonies, Asbury preached in both Philadelphia and New York City.
 During the first year, he served as Wesley's assistant and preached in 25 different settlements.
 When the American Revolutionary War broke out in 1775, he and James Dempster were the only British Methodist lay ministers to remain in America.

 "During his early years in North America, Asbury devoted his attention mainly to followers living on the eastern shore between the Delaware River and the Chesapeake Bay.
 Bishop Asbury was a good friend of the Melsons and was their guest many times on his rounds.
 When the American revolution severed the traditional ties between the American Thirteen Colonies and Great Britain, Bishop Asbury, in the interest of his religious tenets and principles and in an attempt to remain aloof from the political and military fervor that swept the country, announced he would, to keep the embryonic Methodist congregations neutral, refrain from endorsing either Great Britain or the newly formed United States of America government and urged all his followers to do the same.
 This request placed almost all of his followers, especially those living in Maryland, in an untenable position.
 The State of Maryland had enacted a law requiring all citizens to take an Oath of Allegiance to the newly formed American Congress.
 In addition to this, it stipulated all non-residents within its boundaries also had to take and sign an Oath of Allegiance.
 Those refusing were summarily incarcerated for treason.
 Asbury, after proclaiming his neutrality, fled to Delaware, where taking an oath of allegiance was not a requirement.
 His adherents in Maryland suffered the rancor of the proponents of the Oath."Asbury remained hidden during the war and ventured occasionally back into Maryland.
 Sometimes this had the effect of compromising his parishioners.

 Note: Asbury did not become ordained or a bishop until December 1784.

+Asbury taught that “slavery was a crime against the laws of God, man, and nature”.
 In 1780, Asbury met the freedman Henry "Black Harry" Hosier, a meeting the minister believed "providentially arranged".
 Hosier served as his driver and guide and, though illiterate, memorized long passages of the Bible as Asbury read them aloud during their travels.
 Hosier eventually became a famous preacher in his own right, the first African American to preach directly to a white congregation in the United States.
+Under Asbury's influence Methodists made African-Americans a special target for missionary work, leading to a large number of converts; and by 1800 nearly 20,000 African-Americans were Methodists, about one third of the overall Methodist population in America.